BLAKE3-team/BLAKE3/c/README.md

 # Building

-This implementation is just C files.
+This implementation is just C and assembly files.
 It doesn't include a public-facing build system.
 (The `Makefile` in this directory is only for testing.)
-Instead, the intention is that you can include these C and assemly files in whatever build system you're already using.
+Instead, the intention is that you can include these files in whatever build system you're already using.
 This section describes the commands your build system should execute, or which you can execute by hand.
 Note that these steps may change in future versions.